-Our customers use the most electricity each day between 4pm and 8pm (known as peak demand) when they have returned home for the day and use appliances such as; televisions, computers, microwaves and air conditioners.
+Our customers use the most electricity each day between 4pm and 8pm (known as peak demand) when they've returned home for the day and use appliances such as televisions, computers, microwaves and air conditioners.

 Due to the high (peak) demand, it costs more for us to maintain our network between these times.
-However, under the current pricing structure, customers simply pay a flat rate for electricity and are not rewarded for using electricity outside of high demand times.
+However, under the current pricing structure, customers simply pay a flat rate for electricity and aren't rewarded for using electricity outside of high demand times.

 By modernising electricity pricing, customers can take advantage of technology to help them save money.
 A new 'demand based tariff' means a portion of the electricity charges reflect the maximum amount of electricity used in high demand times.
 At all other times the electricity charges are lower rewarding customers who use electricity in these times.

 Our tariff reform strategy is designed to understand what information and services customers need to transition to these new tariffs.
-We recognise that electricity prices are a key component of the cost of living and we are committed to working with customers and stakeholders as new tariffs are introduced.
-A key component of this strategy is a voluntary 'opt in' approach to ensure that we can work with customers to understand and respond to the new tariffs.
+We recognise that electricity prices are a key component of the cost of living and we're committed to working with customers and stakeholders as new tariffs are introduced.
+A key component of this strategy is a voluntary 'opt in' approach to ensure we can work with customers to understand and respond to the new tariffs.